aiondemand/aiod-enhanced-interaction/api/README.md

 In this file you find the following ENV variables:
 - `TINYDB_FILEPATH`: A filepath where to store a file-based noSQL database, specifically a JSON file, e.g., `./data/db.json` *(Is overwritten in docker-compose.yml)*
 - `USE_GPU`: Boolean value that denotes whether you wish to use a GPU for the initial population of Milvus database or not. *(Is overwritten in docker-compose.yml)*
+- `MODEL_LOADPATH`: String representing the name of the model to either download from HuggingFace or load from the files locally found on your machine.
+The string must either be:
+    - `Alibaba-NLP/gte-large-en-v1.5`: To download the specific model from the HuggingFace
+    - `<PATH_TO_LOCAL_MODEL>`: To load the weights of GTE large model from the local path on your machine / in the container
 - `MODEL_BATCH_SIZE`: Number of assets model can compute embeddings for in parallel
 - `MILVUS__URI`: URI of the Milvus database server. *(Is overwritten in docker-compose.yml)*
 - `MILVUS__USER`: Username of the user to log into the Milvus database *(Is overwritten in docker-compose.yml)*